victoriacyzhang/Interactive-Lab-Hub/Lab 5/README.md

 5. How could change your interactive system to address this?
 > I am thinking that one of the buttons on the raspberry pi could be a revert button to revert a game if the gesture was incorrectly evaluated.
 7. Are there optimizations you can try to do on your sense-making algorithm.
-> It would be nice for the system to memorize a sillouette of each of the gesture to generate prediction each time.
-That way, the system doesn't have to go through the whole process of evaluating gestures from scratch every time.
+> It could be helpful for the machine to learn the gestures while the games are playing to improve its gesture identification accuracy.
+However, there might be some overhead from the machine performing analysis during the games, though.

 ### Part D
 ### Characterize your own Observant system